Executive compensation: Long-term incentives (LTIPs)

-Vesting refers to the period of time before the recipient exercises the right to take ownership of the shares for a pre-determined price and realize value.
-Vesting can occur in two ways: "single point vesting" (vesting occurring on one date), and "graded vesting" (which occurs over a period of time) and which maybe "uniform" (e.g., 20% of the options vest each year for the next 5 years) or "non-uniform" (e.g., 20%, 30% and 50% of the options vest each year for the next three years).
+Vesting refers to the period of time before the recipient exercises the right to take ownership of the shares for a predetermined price and realize value.
+Vesting can occur in two ways: "single point vesting" (vesting occurring on one date), and "graded vesting" (which occurs over a period of time) and which may be "uniform" (e.g., 20% of the options vest each year for the next 5 years) or "non-uniform" (e.g., 20%, 30% and 50% of the options vest each year for the next three years).
 If the company has performed well and the actual share price at the time of vesting has grown to be higher than the strike price (the pre-agreed purchase price), the executive can realise a capital gain should he/she sell the stock and pocket the proceeds.
 If the share price is lower than the strike price at vesting, it is unlikely the executive would exercise his option immediately, if at all.
-Following the vesting period, the options can be exercised for a pre-determined period, typically a 10 year period, before they lapse.
+Following the vesting period, the options can be exercised for a predetermined period, typically a 10 year period, before they lapse.

 Vesting refers to the number of options or rights that convert to shares in accordance with the performance criteria.
-Typical practice would be for 50% of the options or rights to vest at some pre-determined target (e.g. if TSR is at least the median of the comparator group), and 100% to vest at some pre-determined stretch target (e.g. if TSR is at least at the 75th percentile of the comparator group).
+Typical practice would be for 50% of the options or rights to vest at some predetermined target (e.g. if TSR is at least the median of the comparator group), and 100% to vest at some predetermined stretch target (e.g. if TSR is at least at the 75th percentile of the comparator group).
 Below target results in zero vesting.
 "Cliff vesting" refers to the portion below 50% (it fell off the cliff).